 A proposal (no more than 1 page double-spaced), outlining the research that will be undertaken while in residence at the Center.

-A photocopy of passport clearly showing picture, number and expiration date.
+A scanned copy of passport clearly showing both pages (picture and signature).

 A letter of recommendation from a scholar with expertise in the area of the applicant's intended research (required only for non-academic applicants).